Appointment with Fear (radio)

-Appointment with Fear was a horror drama series originally broadcast on BBC Radio in the 1940s and 1950s, and revived on a number of occasions since.
+Appointment with Fear is a horror drama series originally broadcast on BBC Radio in the 1940s and 1950s, and revived on a number of occasions since.
 The format comprised a dramatised horror story of approximately half an hour in length, introduced by a character known as "The Man in Black".
 The plays themselves were a mixture of classic horror stories by writers such as Edgar Allan Poe, M. R. James and W. W. Jacobs, and commissioned stories by new or established writers.
 Many of the stories in the early series were written or adapted by John Dickson Carr, a number of which had already been produced for the American CBS series Suspense; and, in addition to its primary author, Appointment With Fear also shared the theme music and the narrator character of The Man in Black with Suspense.

 Appointment with Fear (1943-1955 and 1976)

 Appointment with Fear ran for nine series between 1943 and 1955, initially on the BBC Home Service and from September 1945 on the Light Programme.
 The Man in Black was played by the British character actor Valentine Dyall, except in the second series where the character was portrayed by Dyall's father Franklin Dyall.
 Only four episodes are known to survive, three from Series 3 (“The Pit and the Pendulum”, “The Speaking Clock”, “The Clock Strikes Eight”) and one from Series 6 (“And the Deep Shuddered”).
 A tenth series was broadcast on the BBC World Service in 1976.